barvhaim/wxo-demos/README.md

    ./demos/demo_3_clean.sh
    ```

-4. **Research Assistant** - An agent that helps with research tasks
+4. **Patents generator (WIP)** - An agent that generates patents based on a given topic

-   This demo features an agent that can assist with various research tasks, such as finding
+   This demo features an agent that can generate patent documents based on user-provided
-   information on specific topics, summarizing articles, and providing references.
+   topic.
+It uses a template to create structured patent applications.

    ### Setup
     1. Deploy the agent and required components: